 Thousands of left wing students angered by a ban on an anti-fascist rally rioted in the streets of central Rome on Tuesday (13 December).

-Thousands of left wing students angered by a ban on an anti-fascist rally rioted in the streets of central Rome on Tuesday (13 December).
+Background: Thousands of left wing students angered by a ban on an anti-fascist rally rioted in the streets of central Rome on Tuesday (13 December).
 They hurled petrol bombs at political offices, shops and bars and Hijacked cars and buses to use as barricades against police riot squads.
 At least six people were injured and police made 328 arrests.

 SYNOPSIS: The rally the left wing students had planned to hold was to commemorate the eighth anniversary of the bombing of the Bank of Agriculture in Milan's Piazza Fontana on December the 12th, 1969.
 It was Italy's worst post war bomb outrage and 16 people died.
 At the time it was believed that right wing groups had planted the bomb in the bank.
 Milan went into mourning and three days later, funeral services were said for the victims at Milan Cathedral.